 08 of 11

 The Windermere is a creamy brown that is soft and subtle, yet gives you the Cambria waves that are known for how well they imitate granite.Continue to 9 of 11 below.

 09 of 11

 Armitage is a great example of a darker palette.
-Dark and light waves mixed together creates a classic traditional color.
+Dark and light waves combine to create a classic traditional color.
 These colors are very busy, which is what traditional is all about.
 For some, the more ornamentation, the better.Continue to 10 of 11 below.

 10 of 11